Cybersecurity Training Certificate

 - Cybersecurity: Immediate Immersion (NON-108E) – Thinking like an attacker and network traffic analysis

 Before you are able to register for this first course, you must complete a no-cost, no-obligation pre-assessment of your technical skills, which should only take a few hours.
 To request this pre-assessment, please email Commed@bhcc.edu.
 A cybersecurity mentor will reach out to you to provide access to the pre-assessment.
+You are expected to have basic computer skills, your own computer with access to the internet, and solid English proficiency (for both reading and writing).
 You will not be able to participate in the program if you are not evaluated or if you are considered to be unlikely to succeed in the program.

 This course requires a textbook, which can be purchased at the publisher's website.
 As soon as you have registered for the course, you will buy the book: https://nostarch.com/packetanalysis3.

 - Cyber Defender 1 (NON-109E) – Advanced network traffic analysis, log analysis, and triage of malicious activity

 - Cyber Defender 2 (NON-110E) – Digital forensics and incident response.
 Course will be listed in spring 2022